Private Equity vs. Venture Capital vs. Angel/Seed Investors

 Angel or seed investors participate in businesses that are so early-stage they may be pre-revenue with few to no customers at all.
 They could simply have a well-developed business plan, prototype, beta test, minimum viable product (MVP), or be at a similar level of development.
 Some of the businesses, however, may have revenue or even cash flow (it’s not to say that they can’t have those things – it’s just that they frequently don’t).

 Venture capital (VC) firms typically invest in businesses that have proven their revenue model, or if not, at least have a sizable and rapidly-growing customer base with a revenue strategy in clear sight.

 Private equity (PE) firms invest when a company has gone beyond generating revenue and developed profitable margins, stable cash flow, and is able to service a significant amount of debt.
 To learn more about the various types of cash flow, read our ultimate cash flow guide.

 Size of Investment – Private Equity vs. Venture Capital / Seed Investors

 Seed and angel investors really have no minimum size, but typically it’s at least $10,000 to $100,000 and can be as high as a few million in some cases.
 Y Combinator, for example, typically invests $120,000 for a 7% ownership stake in companies accepted into its accelerator program.

 PE firms typically invest equity, but also borrow a significant amount of money to enhance their levered rate of return (internal rate of return IRR).
-They may undertake a transaction known a leveraged buyout LBO where they maximize the amount of debt they can use in the deal.
+They may undertake a transaction known as a leveraged buyout LBO where they maximize the amount of debt they can use in the deal.

 Seed or angel investors are typically entrepreneurs who founded their own companies and had successful exits.
-Their main skillset is understanding the role of the entrepreneur in the business, and they have often have very specific product knowledge.
+Their main skillset is understanding the role of the entrepreneur in the business, and they often have very specific product knowledge.

 All three classes of investors are trying to earn the highest possible risk-adjusted rates of return.
 That goes without saying.